arghyadeep99/CollApp/README.md

 ### TODOs:
 * [ ] Scrape internship and student offers.
 * [ ] Statistical attendance visualization.
-* [ ] Notify users for attendance below given criteria.
+* [ ] Notify users for attendance below given criteria.at
+* [ ] Integrate the web app with Google Assistant to manage attendance on the go!

 ---